-Curation is the processes of maintaining registered services and enriching the metadata of registered assets in the Data Hub to provide further information about the services as well as the datasets and attributes exposed in the services.
-You can add catalog descriptions and tags to supplement the registered metadata as a means of further categorizing the asset and the datasets they connect to.
-Curate functions in Data Hub include setting the Discoverability of registered assets, assigning a Validated tag and specifying the Business and Technical owners.
+Owners of data assets, curators and the Data Hub Admin can curate registered assets.
+Curation in Data Hub is the process of enriching the metadata and providing further information about the data sources, datasets and exposed attributes.
+This includes adding custom icons and specifying Catalog descriptions and tags to supplement the registered metadata, and further categorize the assets and the data they connect to.
+Curate functions in Data Hub include setting the Discoverability of data sources, indicating that the datasource is Validated and specifying the Business and Technical owners.

 Users who can curate assets in Data Hub Catalog are as follows:

-- Owners of a registered service – can curate their own services and find those that are set to non-Discoverable
+- Owners of a registered service – can curate their own services which includes those that have been set to non-Discoverable

-- Data Hub Curators and Data Hub Admins – can curate and find all registered assets, discoverable and non-discoverable
+- Data Hub Curators and Data Hub Admins – can curate and find all registered assets in the Catalog, discoverable and non-discoverable

 Owners and Curators can also get an overview of the registered assets they own and curate from the Curate tab of Data Hub.